Constraining cosmology with machine learning and galaxy clustering: the CAMELS-SAM suite: Methodology

 These clustering statistics are known to be powerful tools for constraining cosmology in observations and N-body simulations.
-CiC has been used extensively in several recent works constraining cosmology. \citet{Uhlemann2020} note the inclusion of CiC improved their constraints on $\Omega_{\text{M}}$ and $\sigma_8$ by factors of 5 and 2 respectively compared to the matter power spectrum alone, and also broke the degeneracy between massive neutrino mass and $\sigma_8$. \citet{Salvador2019} also probed how well CiC can constrain linear and higher-order galaxy bias, finding its constraints are consistent with measurements of the bias from galaxy–galaxy clustering, galaxy–galaxy lensing, cosmic microwave background lensing, and shear-clustering measurements. \citet{ReppSzapudi2020} developed a \textit{theoretical} description for the CiC distribution, and found it breaks the degeneracy between $\sigma_8$ and the bias parameter, and yields an 11$\%$ error on their $\sigma_8$ measurement for the SDSS Main Galaxy Sample.
+CiC has been prominent and promising in several recent works constraining cosmology. \citet{Uhlemann2020} note the inclusion of CiC improved their constraints on $\Omega_{\text{M}}$ and $\sigma_8$ by factors of 5 and 2 respectively compared to the matter power spectrum alone, and also broke the degeneracy between massive neutrino mass and $\sigma_8$. \citet{Salvador2019} also probed how well CiC can constrain linear and higher-order galaxy bias, finding its constraints are consistent with measurements of the bias from galaxy–galaxy clustering, galaxy–galaxy lensing, cosmic microwave background lensing, and shear-clustering measurements.
+Excitingly, \citet{ReppSzapudi2020} developed a \textit{theoretical} description for the CiC distribution (enabling analyses requiring understanding of the variance and covariance), and found that CiC breaks the degeneracy between $\sigma_8$ and the bias parameter, and yields an 11\% error on their $\sigma_8$ measurement for the SDSS Main Galaxy Sample. \citet{Dantas2021} identified that the presence of baryons in IllustrisTNG affects the best-fitting theoretical model for CiC.
 And lastly, \citet{Wen2020} developed a new technique with the CiC PDF to probe different cosmological models with dark energy, focusing on dark matter halos in the DEUS simulations \citep{DEUS} at $0 < z < 4$ and scales $2-25\ h^{-1}$ cMpc.